 The specifics are beyond the scope of this article, but the Tax Policy Center has a good marriage tax calculator.

-One important benefit is that the when a spouse dies, the government does not tax the widow for gifts of any size (even if greater than the estate tax exemption).
+One important benefit is that the when a spouse dies, the surviving spouse can receive all of their assets tax free (even if the amount is greater than the estate tax exemption).
 So, if you have greater than $11.2MM USD and are in a long-term committed relationship, there is extra incentive to marry your partner.
 Consider it like a free life-insurance plan, courtesy of Uncle Sam!

 529 Plans (College Savings Plan)